What is Online Psychotherapy?

 - Finally, turn on ‘Do Not Disturb’ or ‘Silent’ mode on all your devices to avoid interruptions.

-Research findings related to online psychotherapy
+Research findings related to seeing an online psychologist:

 The following academic research articles back the validity of Online Psychotherapy: